express-in-code-game/excode-design/docs/design.md

   - every 5 mins there is an battle simulation, 30sec per move, 3rd battle is final
   - in the battle goal is to disable(defeat) opponent's mission drone
   - hero and research drones are engaged and support (they also develop skills and abilities)
+  - no distance
+    - movement in terms of energy spent at places, maybe increasable limit on how many places can be visited
+    - visiting a lot should not matter though
   - missiondrone attributes
     - compute capabilities
     - data bank